The Physics of Care by Jim Moss

 The messiness of life is not the problem.
 It is the point.

-Every major difficulty a community faces is also an opportunity to build something that cannot be built any other way.
-The genuine care that gets extended during hard times, the sacrifices made, the trust deepened through shared difficulty, doesn't just help people get through the moment.
-It stores as a kind of relational reserve that makes the community stronger for whatever comes next.
+The genuine care that gets extended during hard times, the sacrifices made to get through things together, the trust deepened through experiences jointly lived, doesn't just help people get through the moment.
+Held as memory and shared history, it stores as a kind of relational reserve that makes the community stronger for whatever comes next.
 But that reserve has to be built in advance.
 It cannot be manufactured at the moment of need.

 Lines you'll remember